cycle/docs/advanced/dynamic-schema.md

 # Dynamic Entity Schema
 Cycle ORM does not limit developer ability to carry entity information using unique classes, it is possible to use specifically crafted model/models to represent entity data in it's own way.
-ORM support an abiity to carry information using StdClass objects out of the box, it is also possible to combine classic annotated entities and StdClasses within one ORM scope.
+ORM support an ability to carry information using StdClass objects out of the box, it is also possible to combine classic annotated entities and StdClasses within one ORM scope.

 ## StdMapper
 In order to represent entity as StdClass you have to change it's mapper from default `Cycle\ORM\Mapper\Mapper` to `Cycle\ORM\Mapper\StdMapper`.